The Elevator (newspaper)

-The Elevator was a newspaper published in San Francisco, California, United States from 1869 to 1874, to express the perspective of the black community.
+The Elevator was a newspaper published in San Francisco from 1865 to 1898 to express the perspective of the black community.
 A major focus of the articles were the Fourth of July celebrations that were non-segregated as that was occasionally set aside on Independence day.
 The newspaper was first published under the slogan "Equality Before the Law" by Philip Alexander Bell.

 Philip Alexander Bell

 Born in New York City in 1808, Philip Alexander Bell was a journalist and abolitionist politician who was African American.
 He first began working in newspapers in 1831 as the New York City agent for The Liberator, William Lloyd Garrison's abolitionist paper.
 In 1860, Bell moved to San Francisco to report on newfound opportunities for blacks there.
 It was there in 1862 that Bell worked as an editor with Peter Anderson on the Pacific Appeal before moving on to start his own paper after the pair disagreed on a direction to take the newspaper.
 After the disagreement over the Pacific Appeal, Bell founded the Elevator in 1865.